• Skip to primary navigation

 Nikon 35mm f/1.8 DX Prime Lens

 After purchasing mine to use with my Nikon D3000, it stayed glued to that camera.
 I rarely ever changed the lens.
-It helped me improve my image composition, camera settings and helped boost my picture taking confidence.
+It helped me improve my image composition, and camera settings and helped boost my picture-taking confidence.

 Why should I buy this lens?
 And how I do use it best?